Code of Conduct

 To this end, the President of NRC ensures that measures are in place to inform employees of their obligations under the NRC Code of Conduct that employees can obtain appropriate advice within NRC on ethical issues, and that internal disclosure procedures are implemented effectively at NRC.

-As the Senior Officer for disclosure under the PSDPA, the NRC Secretary General is responsible for supporting the President of NRC in meeting the requirements of the Act.
+As the Senior Officer for disclosure under the PSDPA, the NRC Senior Ethics Officer is responsible for supporting the President of the NRC in meeting the requirements of the Act.
 This responsibility includes addressing disclosures of wrongdoing.
 These duties and authorities are described in the NRC - Procedures for Disclosures Pursuant to the PSDPA.

-The NRC Secretary General will monitor the implementation of the NRC Code of Conduct and, in consultation with the Vice-President (Human Resources), recommend modifications to the President as appropriate.
+The NRC Senior Ethics Officer will monitor the implementation of the NRC Code of Conduct and, in consultation with the Vice-President (Human Resources) and the Secretary General, recommend modifications to the President as appropriate.

 Vice-President - NRC Human Resources Branch

-The Vice-President, Human Resources Branch will support the President by exemplifying the NRC Code of Conduct, raising awareness throughout NRC of the content of the NRC Code and providing assistance for its implementation, as well as collaborating with the NRC Secretary General in advising the President of any needed modifications based on evaluations or changes in relevant legislation.
+The Vice-President, Human Resources Branch will support the President by exemplifying the NRC Code of Conduct, raising awareness throughout NRC of the content of the NRC Code and providing assistance for its implementation, as well as collaborating with the NRC Senior Ethics Officer and Secretary General in advising the President of any needed modifications based on evaluations or changes in relevant legislation.